748 million people in the world lack access to an improved source of drinking water and 2.5 billion people live without basic sanitation facilities.

 By WaterGrabbing we define the lack of water sovereignty and the limitation of open and fair access to water that lead to malnutrition, health and hygiene problems, insufficient water for small scale farming, leading to conflict and migrations.

-The high-quality journalism project look at 5 examples that involves local communities and large scale project, such as dam, military reserves, privatization project, poor water management in agriculture and climate change resilience.
+The high-quality journalism project look at four examples that involves local communities and large scale project, such as dam, military reserves, privatization project, poor water management in agriculture and climate change resilience.

 We want to both show positive and negatives projects and approaches to open a candid debate about the issue and show that water management can be done in a socially and environmentally sustainable way.
 This will both involve private, public and cooperation projects.